nabeelsyed11/GPT2/README.md

 ## Contact

 Created by Nabeel Syed.
-Reach out via GitHub profile for questions or collaboration!
+Reach out via GitHub profile for questions or collaboration!.